-The introduction of a redemption opportunity at NAV less associated costs (the first of which is on 30 September this year) has significantly narrowed VNH's discount so that a 25.7% NAV return translated into a 48.2% share price return over the 12 month period ended 31 May 2024.
-However, with strong growth drivers still in place (see page 3) and attractive valuations, there could be lots more to come.
-We think that as current headwinds abate and turn tailwind, VNH could shift to trade at a premium and be in a position to issue stock, with the benefits of increased efficiency and liquidity that would bring.
+The introduction of a share redemption opportunity at net asset value (NAV) less associated costs (the first of which is on 30 September this year - see page 21) has significantly narrowed VNH's share price discount to NAV so that a 25.7% NAV return translated into a 48.2% share price return over the 12 month period ended 31 May 2024.

+However, with strong growth drivers still in place (see page 5) and attractive valuations, there could be lots more to come.
+We think that as current headwinds abate and become supportive tailwinds, VNH could shift to trade at a premium to NAV and be in a position to issue stock, with the benefits of increased efficiency (this should put downward pressure on its ongoing charges ratio) and liquidity that would bring.